Chapter 1 : Expectations

-Our group consists of Dom, Molly, Viviana and I (“the girls”), and James, Vince, and Fred Weasley (“the boys”).
-Fred is related to Molly, Dom and James.
+Our group consists of Dom, Molly, Viviana, and I (“the girls”), as well as James Potter, Vince Wood, and Fred Weasley (“the boys”).
+Fred is cousins with Molly, Dom and James.
 (I’m telling you, those Wotters breed like rabbits.)
 Unfortunately however, our group split after Hogwarts.
 Nowadays, I only talk to the girls.
 And Vince.

-James and I were inseparable.
+James and I had been inseparable.
 So inseparable that everyone expected us to get married straight out of Hogwarts.
-And we would have, because he did actually propose to me after graduation, but I said no. Obviously.
+And we would have, because he did actually propose to me after graduation...
+But I had declined.
+Obviously.
 Otherwise we would still be dating by now, or we’d even be married.
 Which we are not.
 In fact, we’ve hardly spoken since.
 That was about four years ago.
 (And two months and three days, but I’m not keeping track or anything.)